Poornanand95/Weather-App/README.md

-## Link to deployement page at Netlify
+## Link to deployment page at Netlify

 https://agitated-meninsky-dd5338.netlify.app/